Outrunning LLM Cutoffs: A Live Kernel Crash Resolution Benchmark for All: Experiments

 \textbf{Agentic scaffolds.} We use the representative autonomous agent systems \mini \cite{yang2024swe}, \swe \cite{yang2024swe}, and \oh \cite{wang2024openhands} for evaluation.
 Due to the efficacy of crash resolution feedback (CRF) shown in \S\ref{sec:exp_crf}, we enable CRF in \kenv for agents to test their patches during runtime.

-\textbf{LLMs.} We use Gemini 3 Pro, Gemini 3 Flash and Claude Opus 4.5 to measure performance with state-of-the-art LLMs in our experiments.
-The published knowledge cutoff date of Gemini 3 models is January 2025, and the cutoff date of Claude Opus 4.5 is May 2025.
+\textbf{LLMs.} We use Gemini 3 Pro, Gemini 3 Flash, Claude Sonnet 4.5 and Claude Opus 4.5 to measure performance with state-of-the-art LLMs in our experiments.
+The published knowledge cutoff date of Gemini 3 models and Claude Sonnet 4.5 is January 2025.

 \textbf{LLM Judge.} In the experiments we configure LLM Judge with Gemini $3$ Flash to sample $9$ votes, and a patch is considered equivalent to its corresponding developer's patch when $5$ or more votes support the ``equivalent'' verdict.
 We evaluate this LLM judge configuration in \S\ref{sec:exp_llm_judge}.